Tearsheet

 AI Analysis | Feedback

-Dr. Dugel assumed the roles of President and Chief Executive Officer in April 2024, in addition to his position as Executive Chairman of the Board.
-He previously served as President of Iveric Bio, Inc., Managing Partner of Retinal Consultants of Arizona and the Retinal Research Institute, Clinical Professor at the USC Eye Institute, Keck School of Medicine, University of Southern California, and a Founding Member of Spectra Eye Institute in Sun City, Arizona.
-Dr. Dugel founded an aviation company, enabling him to travel to Native American Reservations to treat patients with preventable blindness.
-He has also served on the Boards of Directors for IVERIC Bio and Aerpio Therapeutics.
+Dr. Pravin U. Dugel assumed the roles of President and Chief Executive Officer of Ocular Therapeutix on April 15, 2024, having previously served as Executive Chairman.
+His prior leadership experience includes serving as President of IVERIC Bio, Inc., Managing Partner at Retinal Consultants of Arizona and the Retinal Research Institute, Clinical Professor at USC Eye Institute, Keck School of Medicine, and a Founding Member of Spectra Eye Institute.
+Dr. Dugel founded an aviation company that enabled him to travel to Native American reservations to treat patients suffering from preventable blindness.
+He has consulted for over 50 companies and has held positions on the Boards of Directors for IVERIC Bio and Aerpio Therapeutics.
+Dr. Dugel is recognized as a major clinical researcher and has been a principal investigator in over 100 multicenter clinical trials.

-Mr. Notman has served as Chief Financial Officer of Ocular Therapeutix since September 2017 and was appointed Chief Operating Officer in August 2024.
-He brings over 20 years of financial operations and senior-level investment banking experience.
-Prior to Ocular Therapeutix, Mr. Notman was Senior Vice President and Chief Financial Officer of Thrasos Therapeutics Inc., where he oversaw financial operations, business development, and strategic planning, and was responsible for private equity transactions.
-He also served as Managing Director and Head of Private Capital Markets for Leerink Swann LLC (now Leerink Partners), where he contributed to building the firm's healthcare investment banking capabilities, and held senior investment banking positions with Deutsche Banc Alex.
+Donald Notman has served as Chief Financial Officer of Ocular Therapeutix since September 2017 and was appointed Chief Operating Officer in September 2024.
+As of January 20, 2026, Mr. Notman is on a temporary medical leave of absence.
+Before joining Ocular Therapeutix, he was Senior Vice President and Chief Financial Officer of Thrasos Therapeutics Inc. Mr. Notman also held the position of Managing Director and Head of Private Capital Markets for Leerink Swann LLC (now Leerink Partners), where he was instrumental in developing the firm's healthcare investment banking capabilities.
+His career also includes senior-level investment banking roles with Deutsche Banc Alex.
 Brown and Alex.
 Brown & Sons.
-Earlier in his career, he was Chief Operating Officer of SmartPets, Inc., a venture-backed direct-to-consumer pet supply startup.

 AI Analysis | Feedback